starkdg/reventis/README.md

 # Reventis

-A Redis module for indexing events by location and time, capable of efficient range query.
+A Redis module for indexing events by location and time for fast efficient range query.
+Spatial coordinates are given in longitude and latitude with up to 6 digits of precision.

-Indexes by longitude, latitude and time - e.g. -72.338000  41.571000 12-01-2019 12:00.
+## Features

+* Store all events in a single Redis native data structure.
+Use multiple data structures with different keys.

+* Efficient range query.
+Get all results within a specified range.

+* Add/remove categories to individual events.
+Include only results in a range query that fall in certain specified categories.

+* Purge all that events that fall before a specific time stamp.

+* Delete a block of events in a certain range.

 ## Installation Instructions